litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 -----------------------

 The last step is to actually run the application.
-Litestar does not include its own HTTP server though but instead makes use of the
+Litestar does not include its own HTTP server, but instead makes use of the
 `ASGI protocol <https://asgi.readthedocs.io>`_, which is a protocol Python objects can use in order to interact with application servers like `uvicorn <https://www.uvicorn.org/>`_ that actually implement the HTTP protocol and